Dichobune: Postcranial skeleton

 In contrast to their "condylarth" ancestors, the earliest artiodactyls, namely the dichobunoids, have more adaptations in their postcranial skeleton towards cursoriality.
 For instance, their limb bones tend to be slender, and the pronation and supination mobilities of the feet are reduced based on the morphologies of the radius and ulna.
 Additionally, the hindlimbs tend to be longer than the forelimbs.
 The metapodials, long bones of the feet, are both elongated and paraxonic, the latter of which means that the feet bear equal weight on the third and fourth digits in particular.
 The first digit is reduced.
 In comparison to later artiodactyls, however, their postcranial skeletons generally are relatively unspecialized due to the unfused metapodials, unfused carpal bones and tarsal bones, a long tail, and the presence of all five digits.
 Despite this, dichobunines have stockier builds than the smaller dichobunoids like Diacodexis and Eurodexis, giving the former group a more carnivoran-like build.
 While earlier artiodactyls like Diacodexis, Messelobunodon, and Homacodon retain five metacarpal bones, Dichobune does not.
-Instead, evident by front foot bone evidence, D. leporina has four digits total (digits II to V).
+Instead, D. leporina has four digits total (digits II to V).
 The third and fourth metapodials (parts of digits III and IV) remain well-developed and therefore are long.
 Digits II and V, in comparison, are still retained but are somewhat shorter and are no longer functional for movement.
 The morphology of the humerus suggests that the forearm was highly mobile.

-The foot bones of D. leporina had previously been illustrated by Georges Cuvier as noted by the German palaeontologist Max Schlosser in 1886.
+The foot bones of D. leporina had previously been illustrated by Georges Cuvier as noted by the German palaeontologist Max Schlosser in 1886 and have been lost since.
 According to one of Cuvier's drawings depicting the articulated front foot bones, the middle digits are not fused with each other, and the two side digits have been heavily reduced.
 The phalanx bones on them are retained but are very small.
 The trapezoid bone articulates to MC II (second metacarpal) while the capitate bone connects to MC III.
 The trapezium bone appears to be missing.
 The ulna and the radius of the front legs, along with the fibula and tibia of the back legs, are separate from each other.
 Schlosser also said that the middle metacarpals were about 70% as long as the middle metatarsal bones.
 The morphology of the foot bones of Dichobune were close in resemblance to those of other dichobunoids like Diacodexis and Messelobunodon, although today the former's postcranial fossils are only known from old illustrations and descriptions.